 To remove metrics from the Monitor page, select the metric that you want to remove and then click the Delete Metric icon at the bottom of the page.

-Web apps can be configured to run in either Shared or Standard mode from the web app's Scale management page.
+Web apps can be configured to run in either Shared or Standard mode from the web app's Scale management page in the Azure portal.
 Each Azure subscription has access to a pool of resources provided for the purpose of running up to 100 web apps per region in Shared mode.
 The pool of resources available to each web app subscription for this purpose is shared by other web app in the same geo-region that are configured to run in Shared mode.
 Because these resources are shared for use by other web apps, all subscriptions are limited in their use of these resources.
 Limits applied to a subscription's use of these resources are expressed as usage quotas listed under the usage overview section of each web app's Dashboard management page.

 When a web app is configured to run in Standard mode, it is allocated dedicated resources equivalent to the Small (default), Medium or Large virtual machine sizes in the table at Virtual Machine and Cloud Service Sizes for Azure.
 There are no limits to the resources a subscription can use for running web apps in Standard mode.
 However, the number of Standard mode web apps that can be created per region is 500.